 Although each person’s experience with Parkinson’s is unique, researchers are discovering patterns that are common throughout many people’s journeys with the disorder.
 One such connection is the link between Parkinson’s disease and hearing loss, especially in older adults.

-A recent study published in JAMA Neurology examined the health records of more than 7 million veterans.
-Researchers set out to tackle the question, “Is hearing loss associated with an increased risk of a diagnosis of incident Parkinson disease (PD) in US veterans?”
+“Is hearing loss associated with an increased risk of a diagnosis of incident Parkinson disease (PD) in US veterans?”

-“We still have much to learn about how hearing loss contributes to the disease and how hearing aids might work to lower one’s risk for getting PD,” said the research study’s lead author, Lee Neilson, MD, a staff neurologist for the Portland VA and assistant professor of neurology in the Oregon Health and Science University School of Medicine.
+“We still have much to learn about how hearing loss contributes to the disease and how hearing aids might work to lower one’s risk for getting PD,” says the study’s lead author, Lee Neilson, MD, a staff neurologist for the Portland VA and assistant professor of neurology in the Oregon Health and Science University School of Medicine.
 “Considering there are few downsides to getting screened and fitted for a hearing aid, we would encourage everyone to do it.”

 Your audiologist will talk with you about the specific concerns you have related to your hearing, balance and auditory processing and comprehension.
 By getting a clearer picture of how these issues are affecting your day-to-day life, your audiologist can recommend the best course of treatment for you.